michael1308/inventree-adv-sheet-labels/README.md

 ### Sheet layout

-Unlike the builtin sheet label printing plugin of InvenTree, this plugin presents a selection of preconfigured sheet label layout options corresponding to various kinds off-the-shelf label printing paper that can be purchased from most office supply shops and easily printed on any standard 2D printer.
+Unlike the builtin sheet label printing plugin of InvenTree, this plugin presents a selection of preconfigured sheet label layout options corresponding to various kinds of off-the-shelf label printing paper that can be purchased from most office supply shops and easily printed on any standard 2D printer.

 You can select the layout corresponding your paper in the ```Sheet layout``` dropdown: